AshleyLab/stmp3/README.md

 # stmp3
 A third, more modest but less broken version of stmp

+usage: python analysis_pipeline_master_script.py argument_configs.tsv
+please refer to the file template.tsv for an explanation of potential arguments

 Design philosophies
 "currentWorking[vcf, xls etc]"--> in order to facilitate the